hannchristie/nearby-galaxies.github.io/people.md

 You can find my publications and my CV on this [website](https://ahelias-astro.github.io/).
 You also can find more about me on my Linkedin [here](https://www.linkedin.com/in/adrien-h%C3%A9lias-0b0329216/?locale=en_US).

+# Recent alumni

 ## Hannah Christie (MSc 2025)

-My research focuses on investigating the properties of low-surface brightness galaxies (LSBs), which are galaxies that are dimmer than the night sky.
-In particular, I am interested in probing the relationship between stellar mass and star formation rate in these low luminosity systems.
-I use large multi-wavelength catalogs of data from GALEX, SDSS, and WISE in order to identify samples of LSBs and calculate their parameters.
-During my BSc. in Honours Astrophysics at McMaster University, I worked with Prof. Pauline Barmby and Adrien Helias in order to create a treasury of Nearby Galaxy Surveys with a particular focus on the impact large panoramic sky surveys on traditional targeted surveys.

-# Recent alumni
+Hannah was a MSc. student focusing on star formation in extreme environments.
+Hannah studied star formation scaling relations in LSB galaxies, searching for relationships between stellar mass, atomic gas, and star formation rate (see [Christie et al. 2025](https://iopscience.iop.org/article/10.1088/1538-3873/ae0afc/meta/) for more details).
+Hannah also worked on studying the interstellar medium (ISM) in DF-E1, a nascent tidal dwarf galaxy in the nearby M81 group.
+Using new Submillimetre Array (SMA) 12CO(2-1) observations combined with ancillary ISM data, Hannah was able to study individual giant molecular clouds (GMCs) in DF-E1, and the rich multi-phase ISM structure surrounding the TDG (Christie and Koch et al., in prep).
+During her BSc. in Honours Astrophysics at McMaster University, Hannah studied the impact of large contiguous sky surveys on traditional targeted studies ([Christie et al. 2024](https://iopscience.iop.org/article/10.1088/1538-3873/ad26a1/)).

+Hannah is now a PhD student at the Center for Astrophysics and Supercomputing at Swinburne University of Technology working in the Analysis of Galaxies At the Extremes (AGATE) collaboration.
+You can find more about Hannah on [LinkedIn](https://www.linkedin.com/in/hannah-s-christie/).

 ## Matheus do Carmo Carvalho (MSc 2024)